-tive Lie: A woman who has had sex before with the offender Calf cannot be raped. be Truth: It is a women's right to say "NO" at any time - regardless of an existing relationship, marriage, and/or she previously had sex with that person. act act Lie: Rape only happens to women, not men; they can fight back. me ng) Truth: Men are raped usually by other men who physically, and/or psychologically over-power them.
-Individual rapists may target a certain type of person, but infants, elderly, boys and girls, women and men are raped.
-The me vast majority of rapes are committed by men over women and 16 - 25 years old, and to children, both boys and girls. nst of Lie: Men who rape have been sexually abused as children.
-01 Truth: Many male rapists claim to have been sexually abused as children, though studies show many lie about , this to excuse their behavior.
-If childhood sex abuse the caused the victim to grow up into a rapist, then most ays rapists would be women.
-'My ody Lie: Men who rape other men are gay. es."
-Truth: Rape is not about sexuality and does not relate to ant. sexual orientation or identity.
-It's about humiliation and aid submission by violent acts to prove power and control.
-Most men who rape men and children are straight/ 2. cisgendered.
-Rape happens in the LGBTQ communities. ical Rapists who are straight/cisgendered men are known to target lesbians and gays - these are hate crimes, too. nay em Lie: Most rapes only happen in the street late at night are outside the home. sts.
-Truth: Rapes occurs at all times of the day, often in ults the morning.
-6 out of 10 rape/sexual assaults occur in er it the home or the house of a friend, relative or neighbor. :I IL Marital rape is part of battering.
-Maritat rape is part of battering.
-Lie Deadle should be discourses of from tolling on this line. tell Lie: People should be discouraged from talking or thinking about the rape.
-They should forget it and go on. and Truth: Rape transforms a person.
-Forgetting is not nce. possible.
-For those who tell and are not believed or are ess silenced, the life-threatening trauma is multiplied many not times over.
-They may never speak of it again or at least law not for a very long time.
+Lie: Someone who has had sex before with the offender cannot be raped.

+Truth: It is a everyone's right to say "NO" at any time - regardless of an existing relationship, marriage, and/or if they previously had sex with that person.

+Lie: Rape only happens to women, not men; they can fight back.

+Truth: Men are raped usually by other men who physically, and psychologically over-power them.
+Individual rapists may target a certain type of person, but infants, girls, boys, women, men, trans, non-binary, elders, and LGBTQ2S+ people are raped.
+The vast majority of rapes are committed by cis men who assault women, trans and non-binary people, and children of all genders.
+LGBTQ2S+ folks are also targeted and raped at high rates.

+Lie: Men who rape have been sexually abused as children.

+Truth: Many male rapists claim to have been sexually abused as children.
+Studies show that some rapists lie about this to excuse their behavior.
+Childhood sex abuse does not cause a person to grow up into a rapist.
+Many women, non-binary, trans, and LGBTQ2S+ people experience rape but do not grow up to be rapists.
+Rape is correlated with power and control.
+Cis men who rape, do it to assert or maintain power and control.
+Some people may use childhood sex abuse as a justification of their rapes but it does not deny their responsibility and accountability for their acts of violence.

+Lie: Men who rape other men are gay.

+Truth: Rape is not about sexuality and does not relate to sexual orientation or identity.
+It's about humiliation and submission by violent acts to prove power and control.
+Most men who rape men and children are straight/cisgendered.
+Rape happens in the LGBTQ2S+ communities.
+Rapists who are straight/cisgendered men are known to target lesbians and gays - these are hate crimes, too.

+Lie: Most rapes only happen in the street late at night outside the home.

+Truth: Rapes occurs at all times of the day, often in the morning.
+6 out of 10 rape/sexual assaults occur in the home or the house of a friend, relative or neighbor.
+Marital rape is part of battering.

+Lie: People should be discouraged from talking or thinking about the rape.
+They should forget it and go on.

+Truth: Rape transforms a person.
+Forgetting is not possible.
+For those who tell and are not believed or are silenced, the life-threatening trauma is multiplied many times over.
+They may never speak of it again or at least not for a very long time.
 Healing may not happen.
-Healing happens over time, in the individual's own ways, if they me have informed, compassionate, non-judgmental support and safety.
-Spark Magazine, Vol 2, Issue 2; SDCEDSV
+Healing happens over time, in the individual's own ways, if they have informed, compassionate, non-judgmental support and safety.